01mf02/jq-lang-spec/icfp-intro.md

 The semantics of the jq language are only informally specified, for example in the jq manual [@jq-manual].
-This leaves a lot of space for interpretation and makes it difficult to find out whether certain behaviour of a jq implementation is accidental or intended.
+This leaves a lot of space for interpretation and makes it difficult to find out whether certain behaviour of a jq interpreter is accidental or intended.

-We have created denotational semantics (@sec:semantics) such that in most common use cases, the semantics and `jq`'s behaviour coincide.
+We have created denotational semantics (@sec:semantics) for the jq language.
-This makes it possible to verify the correctness of jq programs and implementations.
+This makes it possible to verify the correctness of jq programs and interpreters.
-For example, our semantics could be used to prove that an optimisation technique in a jq interpreter preserves correctness.
+For example, our semantics could be used to prove that an optimisation technique in a jq interpreter is correct.
 Furthermore, our semantics are abstract over the type of values.
-This addresses the fact that the type of values differs between different jq implementations and different versions of `jq`.
+This accommodates the fact that the type of values differs between different jq interpreters and different versions of `jq`.
-It also makes it possible to describe jq implementations that process other kinds of values than JSON.
+It also makes it possible to describe jq interpreters that process other kinds of values than JSON.

 <!--